Denver Music Advancement Fund

 - Accessibility: Applicants should consider how their programs and services are accessible to individuals with disabilities.
-These standards are based on the Americans with Disability Act (ADA) and can be found at ada.gov.
-Assistance can also be found by contacting the Denver Office of Disability Rights, 720-913-8485
+These standards are based on the Americans with Disabilities Act (ADA) and can be found at ada.gov.
+Assistance can also be found by contacting the Denver Office of Disability Rights, 720-913-8485.

 Diversity, Equity and Inclusiveness Survey

 As part of the application process, you will receive a request to participate in a survey that tracks demographic information.
 In an effort to ensure that all communities have access to arts, cultural and creative opportunities, Denver Arts & Venues is committed to equity, diversity and inclusion in all our programs, initiatives and processes.
 Your application process will be final once you complete the survey.
 We thank you in advance for your participation.

 Denver Music Advancement Fund Staff:

 Amy Martinson, Music Instructional Curriculum Specialist, Denver Public Schools